Helping

 over the age of about 9.
 (The 9 -12 year olds overlap into both

-processing and phonemic issues.
-Most reading problems in the
+and phonemic issues.
+Most reading problems in the middle and upper

-middle and upper grades are associated with fluency issues -
+grades are associated with fluency issues - the student cannot

-the student cannot read with enough fluency to allow for comprehension
+read with enough fluency to allow for comprehension of the material.

-of the material.
-To put it simply, elementary aged children
+To put it simply, elementary aged children are generally learning

 Working